-The Council can approve Set-Aside and Closing Fund assistance for projects anywhere in the state, regardless of location or county status.
+The Council can approve Set-Aside and Closing Fund assistance for projects anywhere in the State, regardless of location or county status.
 RIF, on the other hand, is geographically targeted according to the program's enabling legislation.
-Generally, only local governments located in counties designated as Tier III or Tier IV for Jobs Tax Credit purposes are eligible for RIF funds, except that when annual deposits exceed \$10 million, up to 25% of the amount over \$10 million must be made available to counties qualified as Tiers I or II for projects that will benefit underdeveloped areas of those counties (SC Code of Laws §12-10-85).
+Generally, only local governments located in counties designated as Tier III or Tier IV for Jobs Tax Credit purposes are eligible for RIF funds, except that, as previously stated, when annual deposits exceed \$10 million, up to 25% of the amount over \$10 million must be made available to counties qualified as Tiers I or II for projects that will benefit underdeveloped areas of those counties (SC Code of Laws §12-10-85) or as allowed by Proviso 50.19 to be utilized toward state-owned rail infrastructure projects.

 The four-tier "development level" of counties for the "Jobs Tax Credit" is a ranking determined by the Department of Revenue and published at the beginning of each calendar year.
 The criteria for this determination was established by the legislature (SC Code of Laws §12-6-3360.)
-The rankings for 2018 are shown below.
+The rankings for 2019 are shown below.